Identity & Access Management

 Overview

-NIST SP 800-63 is a federal digital identity guideline that helps organizations assess and manage the assurance of user identities in online environments through a risk-based approach to digital identity and authentication.
+NIST SP 800-63 is a federal digital identity guideline that helps organizations assess and manage the assurance of user identities in online environments.
+The framework provides a risk-based approach to digital identity and authentication, supporting secure access to systems and protecting sensitive information.

 Why it Matters